 Substituting dx – The missing factor!

 which will not lead to the desired result.
 So what is the probleme, here?
 If you have a look into the picture below then you will agree that the shape of the function is changed by substitution.
 The original function is much more bent upwards than the substituted version.
-When comparing the function values for x or u respectively, you observe that the range 0<x\leq 0.4 is compressed to a much smaller range of u while the substituted function is horizontally spread out compared to the original graph.
+When comparing the function values for or respectively, you observe that the range is compressed to a much smaller range of while the substituted function is horizontally spread out compared to the original graph.
 This is also reflected in the density bar.

 Of course, different shapes lead to different areas below the functions’ graphs.
 To overcome this issue, we need to rectify the bottom graph’s integral.
-That is, for each slice at a low value of x we need to “virtually add” some area below the graph and vice versa.
-The approach is to multiply by the density dx/du which is high if x “moves faster” than u and the other way around.
+That is, for each slice at a low value of we need to “virtually add” some area below the graph and vice versa.
+The approach is to multiply by the density which is high if “moves faster” than and the other way around.
 Hence,

 and so